PeturIvanov/Code_wars/README.md

 14.Build Tower (Rank: 6kyu, Types: "FUNDAMENTALS", "ASCII ART") - Return the tower of stars with height of the given floors.

+15.Detect Pangram (Rank: 6kyu, Types: "DATA STRUCTURES", "STRINGS") - Return True if text is
+    "Pangram"("Pangram" is text that contains every single letter of the alphabet at least once).